 Make the cough drops on a cold, dry day.
-Rainy or humid weather will cause the mixture to be grainy and may not set up properly.
+Rainy or humid weather will cause the mixture to not set up properly.

 To test if mixture has reached correct temperature, drop a little of the mixture in a small bowl of cold water and it should immediately harden and become solid.

 Once drops are fully cooled, dust with powdered sugar, cornstarch, arrowroot powder, ground cinnamon, etc, to prevent drops from sticking together.